 The best way to prevent varnish from attacking your equipment is to detect it early and take decisive action.
-As we look more closely, a new problem begins to emerge: assumptions about varnish-related issues might be costing engineers more than they realize in the long run:
+As we look more closely, a new problem begins to emerge—assumptions about varnish-related issues might be costing engineers more than they realise in the long run:

 How much do you really know about varnish?